liliiakryvelova/domain_suggestion/README.md

 ## 3. Iterative Improvement

 ### Improvement Strategies
-- Iterative changes are made to the prompt, model parameters, and filtering logic to improve domain quality.
+- Iterative improvements are made to the prompt, model parameters, and filtering logic to enhance domain quality.
-- Each change is documented in the notebook, with rationale for the adjustment.
+- Each change is documented with rationale in the notebook.

 ### Quantified Results
-- Before/after metrics are recorded for each iteration, showing improvements in relevance, brandability, and safety.
+- Before/after metrics record improvements in relevance, brandability, and safety.

 ### LLM Judge Validation
-- The LLM judge's consistency is checked by reviewing outputs and, if needed, manually inspecting edge cases.
+- Consistency is checked by reviewing outputs and manually inspecting edge cases.
 - Fallback logic is implemented for API quota errors to ensure robust evaluation.

 ## 4. Model Comparison & Recommendations

 ### Performance Comparison
-- Multiple model versions or parameter settings are compared using statistical analysis (e.g., mean, std, and significance tests in the notebook).
+- Multiple model versions or parameter settings are compared using statistical analysis.

 ### Production Readiness
-- The most robust and highest-performing model version is recommended for deployment, based on evaluation metrics and error handling.
+- The most robust and highest-performing model version is recommended for deployment, based on evaluation and error handling.

 ### Future Improvements
 - Suggestions include: